paulrobertlloyd/paulrobertlloyd-v3/src/_projects/fontdeck.markdown

 ## Hack Day
 I was part of a small team that convened over one weekend to devise a strategy for improving the site.
 A series of quick wins were identified, but it was agreed that the homepage needed a thorough overhaul.
 The existing, text-heavy page failed to communicate the benefits of the product, or explain how it was different to the other services on the market.

-{% figure caption:"<cite>Richard Rutter, co-founder and CEO</cite>" class:"u-pull-right" %}
+{% include blockquote.html
-> Working on Fontdeck with Paul was a pleasure.
+  quote="Working on Fontdeck with Paul was a pleasure.
 He brought his usual meticulous attention in redesigning the site, resulting in a far more consistent and harmonious feel, along with numerous small yet significant improvements in usability.
-Ultimately Paul added the finesse the site was missing.
+Ultimately Paul added the finesse the site was missing." citation="Richard Rutter, co-founder and <abbr>CEO</abbr>" class="u-pull-right"
-{% endfigure %}
+%}

 The key values of the product were distilled into a compelling proposition: 'purveyors of the finest web fonts, Fontdeck is the professional web font solution; easy to use yet flexible enough to meet the real needs of designers'.
 This became a lightening rod for the design direction that followed.